ZukoHeiwa/bun-twitter-clone-demo/README.md

 - You can start by editing index.js

 # Features
-- Bun, NextJS, Javascript, TailwindCSS.
+- Bun, NextJS, Sanity io, Javascript, TailwindCSS.

 # Contributing
 We welcome contributions from the community!
 To contribute to bun-twitter-clone-demo, please follow these guidelines: